 - ARPA-H: Support and fully fund the creation of an ARPA-H program to design and drive technology and research capacity improvements in cancer, including brain tumors.

-- Cancer Moonshot: Support and fully fund the reignited Cancer Moonshot to “end cancer as we know it.”
+- Cancer Moonshot: Support the reignited Cancer Moonshot to “end cancer as we know it.”

 - Continue to update federally supported health insurance programs’ coverage policies of necessary biomarker testing for brain tumor diagnosis and disease management.

-- Maintain and expand access to insurance coverage for telehealth services.
+- Maintain and expand access to and insurance coverage for telehealth services.

 - Address issues that hurt patients’ access to medicine and treatments, including drug price gouging, drug shortages, and high out-of-pocket costs for drugs.